marfraTUC/CryptoCur/readme.md

 ## How to use and where to find documentation?

-Since CryptoCur is a early development phase there is now documentation available.
+Since CryptoCur is a early development phase there is no documentation available.
 However, feel free to try it out and in case you have question contact me: markus.frank@informatik.uni-stuttgart.de